• Skip to primary navigation

 Freshly baked mini raspberry galettes on a parchment-lined baking sheet

-Raspberry galettes
+Raspberry Galettes

 Freshly baked mini raspberry galettes on a parchment-lined baking sheet.
 These easy pies are fast to make and much easier than a full pie.
 Make these fruit galettes with a sweet shortcrust and fresh berries